SauravGupta123/VaultDrive/README.md

 The server configuration can be passed as command-line arguments:
 - **Port**: `-port=9090` (default: 9090)
 - **Storage Directory**: `-dir=./data/synced` (default: ./data/synced)

+## Web Interface

+The server includes a web-based file manager accessible at `http://localhost:9090/files` (or your configured port) that provides:

+### File Manager Features
+- Browse files and directories stored on the server
+- Upload files directly through the web interface
+- Download files from the server
+- Delete files from the server
+- Breadcrumb navigation for directory structure
+- File previews for supported formats

+### HTML Preview
+- **Text Files**: Preview content of text-based files (txt, md, log, csv, json, xml, html, css, js, go, py, java, c, cpp)
+- **PDF Files**: Embedded PDF viewer for direct preview
+- **Images**: Thumbnail previews for JPG, JPEG, PNG, and GIF files
+- File metadata display (size, modification time)
+- Responsive design for various screen sizes

+To access the web interface, start the server and navigate to `http://localhost:9090/files` in your browser.

 ## Testing Concurrency